-Heavy-duty construction includes structural floor beams spaced 9.5 inches apart for maximum support.
+Heavy-duty construction includes structural floor beams spaced 24-cm (9.5-in.) apart for maximum support.
 High-strength rectangular steel tubing is used for the poles and frame to ensure durability.

 The hitch drawbar extends to the axles so that weight can be distributed along the implement's length.
 This design and construction allows for uniform support as material is being pushed through the box.

 Cover more ground in less time by using the vertical-beater configuration.
 Augers are mounted vertically for a wider spread pattern and fewer passes in the field.
-Reversed flighting on the top portion of the augers reduce kick-back of material and less vertical loft.
+Reversed flighting on the top portion of the augers reduces kickback of material and results in less vertical loft.

 Bolt-on teeth give additional bite when attacking hard, compressed material.
 The result is consistent sizing and uniform spread.